kentwedeking/woodbadge/Ticket.md

 ## Ticket Goal #3
 To create an information package and presentation to educate Pack adults and leaders on BALOO training.
 ### S (Specific)
 Educate pack leaders and adults on the value and benefits of having more BALOO training leaders.
-This facilities more Pack outdoor and overnight activity options, and lessens the stain on the small number of existing BALOO trained leaders, who will be transitioning out of the Pack in 16 months.
+This facilities more Pack outdoor and overnight activity options, and lessens the strain on the small number of existing BALOO trained leaders, who will be not be in the Pack forever.
 ### M (Measureable)
-Goal will be complete when information on BALOO is presented at 3 Pack meetings and 5 Den Meetings (1 for each Cub Scout Rank Den).
+Goal will be complete when information on BALOO is presented at 2 Pack meetings and 2 Den Meetings (1 for each Cub Scout Den today).
 ### A (Attainable)
 Information on BALOO is already available at the district and council level.
 A cohesive presentation and handout can be created which enhances the minimal effort put on recruiting today.
 ### R (Relevant)
-Our current BALOO trained leaders will be leaving the Pack in 16 months.
-Our Pack does a minimum of 2 outdoor/overnight activities per Scout Year, and I want to see this number continue or increase.
+One of our current BALOO trained leaders will be leaving the Pack in 16 months.
+Our Pack does a minimum of 1 outdoor/overnight activities per Scout Year, and I want to see this number continue or increase.
 Camping and being outdoors is at the heart of what I want my Scouts to experience and benefit from.
 ### T (Timely)
 Proposed Goal Schedule:
 1. Research available information within 2 months.